oracle/node-oracledb/doc/src/api_manual/connection.rst

           - String
           - .. _executesqlparam:

             The SQL statement that is executed.
 The statement may contain bind parameters.
         * - ``bindParams``
           - Object or Array
           - .. _executebindParams:

             This function parameter is needed if there are bind parameters in the SQL statement.
 It can be either an object that associates values or JavaScript variables to the statement’s bind variables by name, or an array of values or JavaScript variables that associate to the statement’s bind variables by their relative positions.
-See :ref:`Bind Parameters for Prepared Statements
-            <bind>` for more details on binding.
+See :ref:`Bind Parameters for Prepared Statements <bind>` for more details on binding.

-            |br| If a bind value is an object it may have the properties
-            listed in :ref:`executebindparamsproperties`.
+            If a bind value is an object it may have the properties listed in :ref:`executebindparamsproperties`.
         * - ``options``
           - Object
           - .. _executeoptions:

             This is an optional parameter to ``execute()`` that may be used to control statement execution.
-See :ref:`executeoptionsparams` for
-            detailed information on its properties.
+See :ref:`executeoptionsparams` for detailed information on its properties.

     **execute(): bindParams Parameter Properties**